Venice in Winter

-Snow occurs now and then (see photos of a March snowstorm on page 4), but rain and the occasional fog are seen more often than snowflakes.
+Snow occurs now and then (see photos of a March snowstorm below), but rain and the occasional fog are seen more often than snowflakes.
 Fun fact: January, February, and March have less precipitation than July, August, and September do.

 Acqua alta, or tidal flooding, is a uniquely Venetian phenomenon that you might encounter between November and April, although it can occur at any time of the year.
 It affects low-lying areas of the city, especially around the the Piazza San Marco, but the flooding recedes with the tide.